Enabling Barrier-Free Digital Government For Federal Agencies

 Digital content that is accessible to people with visual, auditory, cognitive, and mobility impairments reduces barriers to government information and services—opening access to national resources—for everyone.

 The repository of federal information on the internet is vast and readily available in web pages, images, audio recordings, video, online training, mobile apps, and other formats.
 This openness is a tremendous resource to citizens and visitors, students and teachers, policymakers and other stakeholders.
 But the beauty of our natural resources, the power inherent in our ocean shores, directions to the next trailhead, critical bureau updates, and interactive learning content can be inaccessible to many with disabilities.

-The latest Census Bureau numbers show that one in five people in the United States has a disability.
-For children aged 5 to 17, that number is one in 20.
-Much of today’s internet- and network-hosted content can be difficult for many of them to navigate, understand, use, and enjoy:
+The latest Census Bureau numbers show that one in four people in the United States has a disability.
+Much of today’s digital content can be difficult to navigate, understand, use, and enjoy:

 - Image details are often hidden from the blind or visually impaired.

 - Navigation can be difficult for those who can’t view menus or who struggle with fine motor movement.